A range of our key policies are available to view or download below.

 The Quality Assurance Manual for Providers and Employers outlines PAL’s expectations of third parties and (centres, where applicable).
 PAL does not make any recommendations regarding on-programme delivery, but as part of our Ofqual recognition, we must ensure that all of our stakeholders are aware of the General Conditions of Recognition and the regulatory requirements.

-Plagiarism and Cheating Policy
+Plagiarism, Collusion and Cheating Policy

 Prevent Policy and Implementation Plan